-Information that you are free to copy and paste into the three boxes on page 3 of the Council’s online submission process.
+Information below can be copied and pasted into the three boxes on page 3 of the Council’s online submission process.

 Box 1; The specific parts of the application to which my submission relates to are;

 The non complying activity and the form(s) of its exercise.
-Being the offshore, gross extraction of sand from, and disturbance to, the sea bed, using a (trailing) suction pipe, in the Pakiri embayment.
+Being the offshore, gross extraction of sand from, and disturbance to, the sea bed, using a (trailing) suction pipe, in the Mangawhai -Pakiri embayment.

 Box 2; The reasons for my submission are;

-- causal offshore and onshore adverse environmental effects; to flora, fauna, sea bed, water quality & biodiversity
+- causal offshore and onshore adverse environmental effects to: coastal processes, flora, fauna, sea bed, water quality, biodiversity & the onshore beach system

-- the sand system is in annual deficit from effective sand inputs minus total dredging extraction volumes
+- the near shore sand system is in annual deficit from effective sand inputs minus total dredging extraction volumes

 - there are alternative & sustainable sand supply sources